 The project is open-source on GitHub and inherently permissionless, meaning that any individual can create any ERC market so long as they have an equal amount of ETH to back it.
 In essence, this allows new projects to create a base price for their token with added skin in the game.

-In a world where hurdles and barriers to entry continue to limit adoption, Uniswap provides a much needed DEX experience that digital asset traders have long been searching for.
+In a world where hurdles and barriers to entry continue to limit adoption, Uniswap provides a much needed DEX experience that traders have long been searching for.
 With that being said, it should be emphasized that only Ethereum-based assets are currently supported in the current version.
-While it is possible to wrap any digital asset like Bitcoin (WBTC) and trade it via Uniswap, at this point in time other native protocol tokens such as Tezos or Binance Coin are currently not supported via Uniswap markets.
+While it is possible to wrap cryptocurrencies like Bitcoin (WBTC) and trade it via Uniswap, at this point in time other native protocol tokens such as Tezos or Binance Coin are currently not supported via Uniswap markets.

 If one thing is for certain, the fact that Uniswap was able to build such an intuitive product with $100k seriously challenges the notions of how much funding is necessary to build a truly killer application.